Agent Skills: Git Workflow Skill

 When NOT to Use

-• Simple single-file commits - Direct git add && git commit is faster
+• Simple single-file commits — direct git add && git commit is faster

-• Amending the last commit - Use git commit --amend directly
+• Amending the last commit — use git commit --amend directly

-• Resolving merge conflicts - User must resolve manually first
+• Resolving merge conflicts — user must resolve manually first

-• Submodule operations - Complex submodule workflows need manual handling
+• Submodule operations — needs manual handling